LivePersonInc/developer-center/pages/documents/ContactCenterManagement/UnifiedAutomaticMessagesAPI/overview.md

 The API is based on the REST architecture style.

-The unified automatic messages can be manually updated within LiveEngage.
+The unified automatic messages can be manually updated within Conversational Cloud.
 Each message can be translated to all the LE visitor languages and can have different text for different skills.

 ![AutomaticMessages](img/automaticmessages.png)